Navasota woman killed on 249

 The driver of the BMW, 22-year-old Sydney Arthur, was pronounced deceased on scene by Grimes County Justice of the Peace Mark Laughlin.

-Ruiz said the driver of the Ford sustained minor injuries and was transported to Tomball Regional by “personal conveyance.”
-The driver of the International was not injured.
+Ruiz said the driver of the International sustained minor injuries and was transported to Tomball Regional by “personal conveyance.”
+The driver of the Ford F-250 was not injured.

+The Examiner asked Sgt.
+Ruiz if charges or citations would be issued to anyone involved in the accident.
+“As of right now that is still under investigation,” said Ruiz.

+The Examiner also reached out to TxDOT to determine the number of fatalities on the stretch of Texas 249 that goes through Grimes County.
+That information wasn’t received by the press deadline, but an article will be released once that information is received.